srctaha/recipes-for-data-analysis/general.md

 ![Generated business value](images/generated-business-value.png)

 Going from *raw data servicing* to *new product proposals*, your value proposition would increase exponentially.
 Challenges would definitely increase exponentially too, but do not let those challenges define your role.

+### Extra
+>* Remember that time management is the key
+>* Establish a weekly day to screen and process requests
+>* Give presentations, but find a way to spread knowledge more deeply and continuously
+>* Draw your processes and find a way to attach value to every project
+>* Try to stay lean and simple as long as you can

 [Return to README](https://github.com/srctaha/recipes-for-data-analysis/blob/master/README.md)